KKR offer prompts Telecom Italia board showdown over CEO's future

 The takeover offer for the whole of TIM comes as Italy prepares to spend 6.7 billion euros of European Union recovery fund to speed up ultra-fast broadband rollout across the nation.

-TIM's fixed network, which the government is keen to see upgraded to fibre, is Italy's main telecoms infrastructure and Rome has said its stance on the KKR proposal will hinge on plans for the network.
+TIM's fixed network, which the government is keen to see upgraded to fibre, is Italy's main telecoms infrastructure and Rome has said its response to KKR will hinge on plans for the network.

 Rome has special powers to block moves on strategic companies such as TIM but the executive of Prime Minister Mario Draghi has hailed KKR's interest as good news for Italy.

-Sources have said KKR, which consulted the government before tabling its proposal, plans to carve out the network and give state investor CDP - currently TIM's second-biggest shareholder - a leading role in overseeing the asset.
+Sources have said KKR, which consulted the government before tabling its offer, plans to carve out the network and give state investor CDP - currently TIM's second-biggest shareholder - a leading role in overseeing it.

 ($1 = 0.8874 euros)